 The rise of flexible and agile working was already a phenomenon before the virus disrupted the world of work, as was the concept of employee wellbeing.
 Playing a crucial part in that phenomenon are office utilization and environmental sensors that help corporations review and adapt to new ways of working.

-With the advent of the virus and now the gradual relaxation of the lockdown, these systems are set to make an even greater contribution, one that not only impacts on productivity and cost control but also ensures the health and safety of every company’s most valuable asset, its people.
+With the advent of the virus and now the return to the office workplace, these systems are set to make an even greater contribution, one that not only impacts on productivity and cost control but also ensures the health and safety of every company’s most valuable asset, its people.